gabrielvrl/modernReact/Readme.md

 ## Pics App:

-### A app to search for images, using Unsplash API.
+### An app to search for images, using Unsplash API.

 #### Just like Google =D